-- Accessible Metro stations: Trains and the platforms are at the same level at nearly all of the 100 stations.
+- Accessible Metro, commuter train, light railway and tram stations: Trains and the platforms are at the same level at nearly all stations.

 - All buses have floor level access, when travelling in urban and suburban areas.
 In rural areas, this is more difficult to achieve, as there are fewer bus stops with kerbs in the right height.